Town gets multi-million pound boost

 - Credit: Archant

-March has hit an £8.44m Lotto size jackpot to transform parts of the town, including Broad Street, the market place and riverside.
+March has hit a £6.44m Lotto size jackpot to transform Broad Street, the market place and riverside.

-It will also allow for increased pedestrianisation, a reduction in traffic, and a transformation of the Acre Road area bringing old buildings back into use.
+The investment by the Government’s Future High Street funds (FHSF) will allow for increased pedestrianisation, a reduction in traffic, and a transformation of the Acre Road area bringing old buildings back into use.

-The inflow of cash was confirmed today by MP Steve Barclay and newly elected Mayor Dr Nik Johnson.

-Bulk of the cash - £6.44m - is coming from the Government’s Future High Street funds with a further £2m from the Combined Authority, now headed by Labour mayor Dr Johnson.

 You may also want to watch: